reginaldford/sms/readme.md

 You can try the following examples.
 The spaces in the examples are optional, and are there for readability.
+All commands end with a semicolon.

+Direct computations, where the resulting value will not be stored for later use:
+`2+sqrt(7);`

-Storage of double precision numbers:
+Calculation and storage of double precision numbers:

 `a=4;`

 `b=sqrt(7);`